Frequently Asked Questions

 Anyone who is looking into acquiring a vehicle or is interested in our results can browse the "Visualize" tab.
 In addition, if you have access to a vehicle, feel free to add it to our database.

-This site is an on-going Volpe project and is therefore constantly being upgraded on.
+This site is an on-going project and is therefore constantly being upgraded on.
 The VIEW app contains baseline features and functionality, including calculations of percent visibility from the driver's seat in the front and side directions.
 More recently, we have added data visualizations and some blind zone visuals.
 They are visible on the "Visualize" tab and after adding a vehicle, respectively.
 We always welcome feedback about this version, and look forward to the opportunity to grow and expand this site.
 (Our contact information can be found below)

 Measurements